 Accordingly, the vote of expulsion was passed by the Faculty, and one of their number was appointed to inform the young man of the fact.
 He presented him two alternatives: either to submit to God or to take leave of absence.

 The young man seemed to be in trouble.
 The dilemma was before him.
 He appeared to be alternately choosing the one and then the other.
 When he thought of home, he saw nothing but the frowns of an indignant father, but when he contemplated the Institution, his reason and common sense were opposed to complying with their requests.
 He finally chose to obey their arbitary mandate and thus be reinstated.

 At the close of the Meeting it was ascertained that two other impenitents were hopefully converted.
 However, three weeks had not passed away before they had both apostatized, and the Faculty, on learning this fact, dismissed them both from the Institution.

 Thus ended the great and notorious Protracted Meeting held in the fall of 1836.
 Three souls were saved from hypocrisy, of whom two fell victim to backsliding.

-Coming March 28: Conduct and Character, Concluded.
+Continue to Conduct and Character, Concluded.